Dascienz/ufo-sightings/README.md

 You should have a file named uforeports.csv which contains raw U.F.O. sightings entries scraped from nuforc.org.
 You're welcome to scrape your own files using `UFO_Spider.py`.

 ### Coordinates_Full.csv
 Contains latitude and longitude coordinates for sightings.
-These results were obtained utilizing the geopy code block in `UFO_Processing.py`.
+These results were obtained using geopy.

 ### Airport_Data.csv
 Latitude and longitude coordinates for airports, heliports, and seaplane bases across the United States.
 Spreadsheet sliced from data obtained from <https://www.faa.gov/airports/airport_safety/airportdata_5010/>.